Manifold Finance (FOLD) Self Reported Market Capitalization Tops $133.07 Million

-Manifold Finance (FOLD) traded up 3.3% against the dollar during the 24 hour period ending at 22:00 PM E.T. on August 12th.
-Manifold Finance has a total market cap of $133.07 million and approximately $17,687.36 worth of Manifold Finance was traded on exchanges in the last 24 hours.
-During the last week, Manifold Finance has traded up 2.1% against the dollar.
-One Manifold Finance token can now be bought for $10.11 or 0.00016918 BTC on major exchanges.
+Manifold Finance (FOLD) traded down 4.1% against the US dollar during the 24 hour period ending at 20:00 PM E.T. on August 13th.
+Manifold Finance has a market capitalization of $133.07 million and $10,654.45 worth of Manifold Finance was traded on exchanges in the last day.
+One Manifold Finance token can now be purchased for approximately $9.70 or 0.00015989 BTC on exchanges.
+During the last week, Manifold Finance has traded 2.4% lower against the US dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.